pasupulaphani/capstone-blackbox/Retrospective.md

+Code is available here: https://github.com/pasupulaphani/capstone-blackbox

-# Capstone Project: Bayesian Optimization
+# Capstone Project: Bayesian Optimization - Retrospective

 This project applied **Bayesian Optimization** to a range of real-world problems, evolving from random sampling to advanced acquisition strategies using custom Gaussian Process models.